Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 Interpreters

-VM_DEBUGGER) - profiling with profile-analyze.py (requires compilation with
+VM_DEBUGGER) - profile-analyze.py for profiling (when built with

 VM_PROFILING)